Harvey Chrouser

-Harvey C. Chrouser (August 7, 1912 – April 21, 2002) was an American football coach and college athletics administrator.
-He served as the head football coach at Sterling College in Sterling, Kansas from 1935 to 1939 and two stints as the head football coach at Wheaton College in Wheaton, Illinois, from 1940 to 1941 and 1946 to 1960, compiling a career college football coaching record of 121–55–14.
+Harvey C. Chrouser (August 7, 1912 – April 21, 2002) was an American college football coach and athletics administrator.
+He served as the head football coach at Sterling College in Sterling, Kansas from 1935 to 1939 and two stints as the head football coach at Wheaton College in Wheaton, Illinois, from 1940 to 1941 and 1946 to 1960, compiling a career head coaching record of 121–55–14.

 Coaching career

 Sterling

 Chrouser was the head football coach at Sterling College in Sterling, Kansas for five seasons, from 1935 to 1939, compiling a record of 17–21–6.

 Wheaton

 After his work at Sterling, he moved to Wheaton College in Wheaton, Illinois, where he served as athletic director.
 After a few years of starting at Wheaton, he took a break to serve in the United States Navy as a lieutenant commander under George Halas.
 Halas wanted him to come to the Chicago Bears as a coach, but Chrouser wanted to return to his work with youth.